AndrewZaw/radix-sort/README.md

 ## Usage

 ```
-Array = [1,22,333]
+Array = array
 sortArray(Array)
 ```

-to sort Array in time complexity O(kn) where k = number of digits in largest number.
+to sort array in time complexity O(kn) where k = number of digits in largest number.

 ## Examples